-ers who have signed up to support the Future of Life Institute are saying is there is no guarcan it be guaranteed that humans as a species will survive if the 'super intelligents' believe that humans around.
-He says: "If I had to summarize in a single word what the thorniest AI controversies are about, it would be 'goals'...if we don't know what we want, we're less likely to don't share our goals, then we're likely to get what we don't want."
+What Tegmark, Musk, Hawking and all the others who have signed up to support the Future of Life Institute are saying is there is no guarantee that AGI will be good for humans, nor can it be guaranteed that humans as a species will survive if the 'super intelligents' believe that the goals they have either been given or arrive at themselves can be better achieved without humans around.
+He says: "If I had to summarize in a single word what the thorniest AI controversies are about, it would be 'goals'...if we don't know what we want, we're less likely to get it, and if we cede control to machines that don't share our goals, then we're likely to get what we don't want."

-does not develop.
+There are three Tegmark futures in which AI does not develop.
 In what he calls the 'Egalitarian utopia', humans, cyborgs (part human and part robot) and uploads (robots into which humans have uploaded their consciousness) coexist peacefully thanks to the abolition of property so there is nothing to fight over and a guaranteed income.
 The other two are the '1984' and 'Reversion' options.
-In '1984' a human force takes control and stops all work on Who decides which goals to prioritize?
-Does AI.
-In 'Reversion', all societies decide to revert the vehicle leave without you or the children if to a pre-computer lifestyle and return to a simpler life in a world full of Amish settlements.
+In '1984' a human force takes control and stops all work on AI.
+In 'Reversion', all societies decide to revert to a pre-computer lifestyle and return to a simpler life in a world full of Amish settlements.